isomerpages/govtech-gobusiness-main/_browse-ipservices/IP-Search-and-Registration/Trade-Mark-Agent.md

 #### Joyce A. Tan & Partners LLC

+Founded in 1998 with a strong international outlook and has been active in cross-border transactions.

 <ul>
 <li style='line-height: 27px; margin: 0px 0px !important'><b>No. of connections made on GoBusiness IP Grow:</b> -</li>